Frequently Asked Questions about Therapy.

 I often tell people, “It’s like writing a letter: Dear Dree,” and I’ve had several, visually-oriented people tell me, “Oh, I just picture a deer and a tree.”

 Our names are important to us and I will confess that I enjoy hearing mine said correctly but I promise I will answer to anything close.

 I know it can feel awkward when we’re unsure how to say someone’s name.
 Please know I’ll be gracious.
-I seriously doubt you will miss the mark as badly as some did when I was younger.

 How can I get started working with you?